 The Falkland Islands (Spanish: Islas Malvinas) is an archipelago in the South Atlantic Ocean on the Patagonian Shelf.
 The principal islands are about 300 miles (483 kilometres) east of South America’s southern Patagonian coast, at a latitude of about 52°S. The archipelago, with an area of 4,700 square miles (12,000 square kilometres), comprises East Falkland, West Falkland and 776 smaller islands.
 As a British overseas territory, the Falklands have internal self-governance, and the United Kingdom takes responsibility for their defence and foreign affairs.
 The Falkland Islands’ capital is Stanley on East Falkland.
 Controversy exists over the Falklands’ discovery and subsequent colonisation by Europeans.
 At various times, the islands have had French, British, Spanish, and Argentine settlements.
 Britain reasserted its rule in 1833, although Argentina maintains its claim to the islands.
 In April 1982, Argentine forces temporarily occupied the islands.
 British administration was restored two months later at the end of the Falklands War.
 Most Falklanders favour the archipelago remaining a UK overseas territory, but its sovereignty status is part of an ongoing dispute between Argentina and the United Kingdom.
+Zoom In.
 Full HD.